 Transportation during the experience along with everything described in the Tour/Workshop/Adventure/Expedition section above is included.

 By not including the items listed below in the fee, individuals are able choose their level of spending.

 What is Not Included

-If staying for the entire duration of the trip, I am happy to provide free transportation to and/or from the park from anywhere directly on my route from the north - primarily RT 81)
+If staying for the entire duration of the trip and as long as our schedules align, I can provide transportation to and from the Dulles International Airport region or from anywhere directly on my route from the north — primarily RT 81.